Read this article summarized with

 • You’re managing certifications across a large workforce

-This keeps the documentation as the single source of truth, with the LMS handling delivery and tracking on top of it.
+The documentation stays the single source of truth.
+The LMS handles delivery and tracking on top of it.

 Side-by-side comparison for operations teams